- Independent Students must be Maryland Residents attending a Maryland Institution.

 Delegate Scholarships: The State of Maryland Delegate Scholarship is offered by the local State Delegates to Maryland residents who plan to pursue a post-secondary credential full-time (12+ credits per semester) or part-time (6-11 credits per semester) at a two-year or four-year Maryland college, university or private career school.
 Current or prospective students should contact their local delegates for instructions on how to apply.
 For a list and contact information of the student's local delegates, please visit http://www.mdelect.net or the Maryland State Board of Elections website.
 For Washington County, call 240-313-2050 or go to the Washington County Board of Elections website.

 Maryland Career/Occupational Programs

-Charles W. Riley Fire & Emergency Medical Services Tuition Reimbursement Program: This program is for both Full-Time and Part-Time students.
-Reimbursement is made on year after completion of courses in fire service technology or EMT Degree program.
+Charles W. Riley Fire & Emergency Medical Services Tuition Reimbursement Program: The Charles W. Riley Firefighter and Ambulance and Rescue Squad Member Scholarship Program encourages members of the fire-fighting, ambulance, and rescue organizations serving Maryland communities to pursue credited courses that lead to a degree in fire service technology, emergency medical technology, fire service management, or public safety administration with a minor or concentration in fire service technology or fire service management.
+This program is for both Full-Time and Part-Time students.
+Reimbursement is made one year after completion of courses in fire service technology or EMT Degree program.
 Only currently employed firefighters and EMT workers in Maryland may apply.